sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'
 18. Diplays all line of the file /etc/ssh/sshd_config starting with a letter
 19. Replaces all charactors A and c from input to Z and e respectively
+20. Removes all letter c and C from input